DiUS/pact-js-provider/README.md

 * pact file
 * base url

 The providerState requires the name of the providerState to be tested.
+Currently this will just output the content from the ruby implementation.
+There is no error code returned on failure.

 ## Links
 [Pacts](https://github.com/realestate-com-au/pact) - ruby reference implementation